Ian Stonebridge

-Ian Robert Stonebridge (born 30 August 1981) is an English former professional footballer.
+Dr Ian Robert Stonebridge (born 30 August 1981) is an English former professional footballer.
 He played in the Football League for Plymouth Argyle, Wycombe Wanderers and Torquay United.
 He represented England at Under–18 level.

 Playing career

 Stonebridge was born in Lewisham, London and began his career as a trainee with Tottenham Hotspur.
 He failed to make the grade at White Hart Lane and moved to Plymouth Argyle on a free transfer in July 1999.
 His league debut came on 7 August 1999 in a 2–1 defeat away to Southend United.
 In the 2001–02 season he helped Plymouth to the Division Three title and with it promotion to Division Two.
 After a season of consolidation, Stonebridge then helped Argyle to the Division Two title in 2004, but left at the end of the season to join Wycombe Wanderers after learning that he would not be a regular in the higher division.

 He was a regular in his first season with Wycombe, but lost his place in the 2005–06 season, joining Torquay United on loan in November 2005 and scoring on his debut in the FA Cup draw with Harrogate Town.
 He returned early from his loan spell due to injury.
 When he returned to fitness, he scored twice in two games and put in some good performances.
 After missing pre-season through ankle problems, Stonebridge returned to form with a 35-yard winner against Swindon Town in October 2006.
 Due to a persistent joint injury named reactive arthropathy, Stonebridge announced his premature retirement from professional football in March 2007 at the age of just 25.
-He made a brief comeback for Cornish Southern League club Truro City in the 2008–09 season, but it now seems like his playing days are over.
+He made a brief comeback for Cornish Southern League club Truro City in the 2008–09 season.